25 Modern Web Design Trends Recommended for You

-That’s why, in 2021, a key web design trend is to understand and stick with the main standards your audience expect from a website.
+That’s why, in 2021, a key web design trend is to understand and stick with the main standards your audience expects from a website.
 Think about what you see the most often on the websites you visit:

 - Where do you expect to see the website menu?
 Probably across the top of the website.

 - Where do you automatically look for contact information?
 Most likely in the top right.

 - Where do you usually see the brand’s value proposition (e.g. what the business does and what makes them unique)?
 In most cases, high up on the home page.

 You don’t have to adhere to every web standard you see, but an important part of functional web design this year (and every year) is understanding what people expect, and making sure you’re delivering something close enough to meet those expectations.

 Video’s popularity online is hard to deny.
 Social media networks like Facebook and Instagram are doubling down on video content.
 And YouTube has long been the second largest search engine in the world.

 If you haven’t embraced video, it’s not too late.
 In fact, one emerging web design trend is embedding video into your website.